 Food and drink in Hua Hin and Cha Am

 Hua Hin is famous for its seafood and there are an array of restaurants to choose from.
-Some of the most popular seafood places in town are long-standing favourites like Platoo Restaurant.
-Other well-established restaurants close to Hua Hin pier may be forced to relocate with redevelopment planned for the area.
+One of the most popular seafood places in town is the long-standing favourite, Chao Talay.
+Other well-established restaurants close to Hua Hin pier may eventually be forced to relocate with redevelopment planned for the area.
 In the centre of town, the lively Night Market is lined with eateries and small bars to keep you going during your souvenir hunting.
-On the same road as the Night Market, Bird Chilli is a good choice serving up tasty seafood and an array of Thai dishes in an informal atmosphere with reasonable prices.
-Adjacent to San Paulo Hospital is the Grand Night Market which is popular with locals and hosts some great little food stalls.

-Wine lovers should definitely make the short trip out to Monsoon Valley Vineyards (previously known as Hua Hin Hills Vineyard).
-The quality of Thai wines often surprises tourists and with a scenic setting and an excellent restaurant, this is one of the hidden gems of Hua Hin.
-If you are serious about your food, take a food tour with Feast Thailand.
-Better still, enhance your inner Masterchef under the expert guidance of the chefs at Anantara.
+Wine lovers should make the short trip out to Monsoon Valley Vineyards.
+The quality of Thai wines often surprises tourists and with a scenic setting and an excellent restaurant, this is a lovely venue to visit.
+If you are serious about your food, take a food tour with Feast Thailand or enhance your inner Masterchef under the expert guidance of the chefs at Anantara.
 The Spice Spoons Cooking School includes a visit to a local market to source the ingredients for your culinary masterpiece.

 Travel and local tips